 Here’s yet another page in my series on Daoist and Buddhist ritual groups on the Hebei plain south of Beijing.

 I’ve noted the contrast between the occupational household Daoist bands of north Shanxi and the village-wide amateur ritual associations that are typical of the Hebei plain.
 Just southeast of the capital, on the way to Bazhou, Langfang municipality (formerly the county of Anci) is another lively area for ritual.
-Village associations here seem to feature elements of the ritual scene in suburban Beijing, with some occupational Daoist and Buddhist groups alongside the amateur associations that are common just further south and west.
+Village associations here seem to feature elements of the ritual scene in suburban Beijing and Tianjin, with some occupational Daoist and Buddhist groups alongside the amateur associations that are common just further south and west.

 These groups too had learned from temple clerics.
 By the 1990s, as around Xiongxian and the Baiyangdian lake, their rituals seemed to be dominated by shengguan wind ensemble, with vocal liturgy subsidiary, it may be partly that our early enquiries weren’t sufficiently focused on the latter.
 Unlike the particular case we found in Daxing, most ritual associations here, as south and west on the plain, maintained the amateur tradition of “practising good” by performing rituals as a social duty without reward, though some were beginning to accept modest fees.
 As usual, such amateur groups were active mainly in the home village and a very small radius.